 Good Communication Is the Key to a Good Relationship

+The act of filing a mechanics lien will not, in itself, ruin a relationship.
 Every project is different, relationships will vary depending on countless factors involved, and some people will just be patently unreasonable.
 Having said that, communication is the key to building strong relationships.
 By building the relationship through clear and effective communication, many payment problems on a project can be resolved before ever having to file a lien.

 However, if a problem persists and a lien is necessary, there are other steps before foreclosure is in order.
 Ultimately, the more communication that occurs before a lien is filed the better – surprising an owner or GC with a lien is a surefire way to burn some bridges.

-Utilizing Notices to Build the Relationship
+Use Notices to Build the Relationship

 Sending preliminary notice is a prerequisite to preserving lien rights in many states, but notice should be sent even when it’s not required.
-We’ve got lot’s of material on how relationships can be built and maintained through sending notice.
-The basic gist of it is this: sending notice promotes visibility on the project, and contractors should be ecstatic when they receive them.
+We’ve got lots of material on how relationships can be built and maintained through sending notice.
+The basic gist of it is this: Sending notice promotes visibility on the project, and contractors should be ecstatic when they receive them.

 Mechanics liens don’t only affect property owners – often a GC will be bound (by law or by contract) to defend a lien claim or to bond off liens that arise.
 GC’s have a vested interest in avoiding serious payment issues, and the first step to preventing a lien is having a thorough understanding of the payment chain for a particular project.